THE additional assistant referees system experimented with in last season’s Europa League will be used in the Champions League this year.

-The decision was ratified at today's meeting in Cardiff of the technical sub-committee of the International Football Association Board, football's rule-makers, where it was also confirmed the issue of goal-line technology would be discussed in October.
+The decision was ratified at yesterday’s meeting in Cardiff of the technical sub-committee of the International Football Association Board (IFAB), football’s rule-makers, where it was also confirmed the issue of goal-line technology would be discussed in October.

-IFAB, which comprises representatives from FIFA and the four UK 'home nations', rejected the notion of goal-line technology in March on the grounds of cost and the possible disruption it would bring.
+IFAB, which comprises representatives from FIFA and from the English, Scottish, Welsh and Northern Irish football associations, rejected the notion of goal-line technology in March on the grounds of cost and the possible disruption.

 However, calls for the introduction of technology intensified after England’s Frank Lampard was denied what would have been an equaliser in the World Cup second round clash with Germany when his shot rebounded off the underside of the crossbar and dropped over the line, but unseen by the match officials and was not given.